rsmaller/carg/README.md

 #### setUsageMessage()
 This function-style macro accepts a string formatter and variadic arguments.
-It uses both of those pieces of information to generate and set a usage message for your program.
+It uses both of those pieces of information to manually generate and set a usage message for your program.

+#### usageMessageAutoGenerate()
+This function will automatically generate a usage message based on initialized arguments.
+As such, it should be called after all arguments have been initialized, and it should not be called alongside `setUsageMessage()`.

 ### Argument Initialization